University of Wisconsin System Criminal Background Check Policy

 The University of Wisconsin System prioritizes safety and strives to provide a safe learning and working environment.
 This policy establishes consistent standards for criminal background checks.

-A criminal background check shall also be conducted on current employees and volunteers holding a “position of trust with access to vulnerable populations” as defined below, provided they have not previously been subject to such a criminal background check by the University.
+Except as otherwise provided in this policy, a criminal background check shall be performed on each new hire for a UW System position.
+Criminal background checks shall be conducted on candidates recommended for hire, either prior to the extension of an offer of employment, or as part of an offer of employment that is made contingent upon a successful criminal background check.
+A criminal background check shall also be conducted on current employees and volunteers holding a “position of trust with access to vulnerable populations” as defined in paragraph 1(a) of this policy who have not previously been subject to such a criminal background check by the University.
 Employees and volunteers holding a position of trust with access to vulnerable populations shall be subject to a criminal background check every four years, and shall be required to self-disclose certain criminal offenses.

 1. Position of Trust

 “Position of trust” is defined as a paid or volunteer position with one or more of the following responsibilities:

 Responsibilities require unsupervised or significant access to vulnerable populations, defined as minors and medical patients.
 For purposes of this policy, a minor is a person under the age of eighteen (18) who is not enrolled or accepted for enrollment at a UW System institution.
 Examples of settings with vulnerable populations include child care centers, summer camps for minors, precollege or enrichment programs, and health care facilities.
 This category also includes employees who are not directly working in those units, but have unsupervised access to the unit when the vulnerable population is present.
 This category does not include faculty or instructional academic staff performing regular teaching, service, and research responsibilities unless these responsibilities include unsupervised or significant access to vulnerable populations.